Women's Healthcare in the 20th Century United States: The fight for women’s health insurance

-Healthcare policy was often discriminatory when it came to women in the twentieth century.
-Often health insurance was not even an option for women as many insurance companies would not approve women to sign their policies.
-Many women suffered because of their inability to gain health coverage in this time unless they had a supporting male or employer.
-In turn, they were then subjected to the decisions those men and employers made regarding health insurance.
+Throughout the twentieth century, healthcare policy in the United States was frequently discriminatory toward women, limiting their access to health insurance and healthcare services.
+Many women faced significant barriers in obtaining health insurance, as numerous insurance companies had policies that either excluded women from coverage or imposed higher premiums due to gender.
+In many cases, women could not obtain individual health insurance unless they had a male relative, typically a husband, or an employer who provided coverage through group plans.
+This system placed women in a vulnerable position, as their access to healthcare was contingent on the decisions made by their male family members or employers.
 Because women were far less likely to obtain and hold health insurance.
-These various obstacles society implemented are what deterred many women from fighting for their rights at an earlier time in history.
+The inability to independently obtain health insurance or control healthcare choices was a significant factor in women's delayed advocacy for healthcare rights.
+It was not until the feminist movements of the mid-20th century, particularly during the 1960s and 1970s, that women began to actively demand equal access to healthcare and the elimination of gender-based discrimination in health insurance.
+The passage of the Affordable Care Act in 2010, which prohibited insurers from charging women higher premiums based on gender, marked a significant milestone in the ongoing struggle for women's health rights.

 Women’s reproductive healthcare

 In the early 1900s, topics concerning women's reproductive rights were taboo.
 By the 1960s, this fight for reproductive rights was known throughout the United States.
 The reproductive rights issue included the freedom to use birth contraceptives, the freedom and access to legal abortions, and the right to birth their children in environments, and with the method, that they found suitable.
 One specific example of a method not popular in public opinion in the late 1900s, but had been common in the early 1900s was natural childbirth.
 Women activists who fought for these reproductive rights were key in the passing of decision by the Supreme Court to legalize abortion in 1973 in the case Roe vs Wade.
 That court decision was overturned in 2022 in Dobbs v.
 Jackson Women’s Health Organization.